Learn How to Treat Neck Spasms

 Visit this article: 5 Natural Remedies for Neck Pain

-Further below, you’ll find a couple massaging exercises that you can use to counteract the symptoms of your neck spasm.
-However, they only have a momentary effect.
+Further below, you’ll find a couple of massaging exercises that you can use to counteract the symptoms of your neck spasm.

 - The first thing you need to do is breathe deeply and exhale slowly.
 Stand up and straighten out your back.

-- Next, take a rod and place it right behind the back of your neck, keep it gently in place with the palms of your hands.
+- Next, take a massage stick and place it right behind the back of your neck, keep it gently in place with the palms of your hands.

 - Now, gently roll the rod.